Michael P. Murphy: Operation Red Wings

 Murphy, Dietz, and Axelson were killed in the action.
 Luttrell was the only U.S. survivor and was eventually rescued, after having wandered in the mountains before being taken in by friendly local Afghan villagers.
 All three of Murphy's men were awarded the Navy's second-highest honor, the Navy Cross, for their part in the battle; alongside Murphy's Medal of Honor, their team became the most decorated in Navy SEAL history.

-As a consequence of this, the US Military no longer allows for just 4 men in operations like this, it is now standard to have 8+ men in such an operation.

 Death

 Murphy was killed on 28 June 2005 during Operation Red Wings.
-He had left cover and moved to a clearing away from the mountains, exposing himself to a hail of gunfire in order to get a clear signal for his satellite phone so he could contact headquarters to relay their dire situation and request immediate support for his team.
-He dropped the satellite phone after being shot more than 14 times but picked the phone back up and finished the call.
+He had left cover and moved to a clearing away from the mountains, exposing himself to enemy fire in order to obtain a signal for his satellite phone to contact headquarters, relay the situation and request help.
+He dropped the satellite phone after being shot but managed to pick the phone back up and finish the call.
 Murphy signed off saying "Thank you", then continued fighting from his exposed position until he died from his wounds.

 On 4 July 2005, Murphy's remains were recovered by a group of American soldiers during a combat search and rescue operation and returned to the United States.
 On 13 July, Murphy was buried with full military honors at Calverton National Cemetery.